zigasancin/wordpress-optimization-toolbox/plugins/shortpixel-image-optimiser/readme.txt

-=== ShortPixel Image Optimizer ===
+=== ShortPixel Image Optimizer - Optimize Images, Convert WebP & AVIF ===
 Contributors: ShortPixel
 Tags: convert webp, optimize images, image optimization, resize, compressor, image, avif, compression, optimize, image optimiser, image compression, compress pdf, compress jpg, compress png, performance, photography, smush, scale, pictures
-Requires at least: 4.2.0
+Requires at least: 4.8.0
-Tested up to: 5.8
+Tested up to: 6.2
 Requires PHP: 5.6
-Stable tag: 4.22.5
+Stable tag: 5.2.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Speed up your website & boost your SEO by compressing old & new images and PDFs.
-AVIF & WebP convert and optimize support.
+Optimize images & PDFs smartly.
+Create and compress next-gen WebP and AVIF formats.
+Smart crop and resize.

 == Description ==

-**A freemium, easy to use, comprehensive, stable and frequently updated image compression plugin supported by the friendly team that created it.  :)**
+**Optimize images and create WebP/AVIF versions with an easy-to-use, comprehensive, lightweight, stable and frequently updated freemium image compression plugin supported by the friendly team that created it.**

-Increase your website's SEO ranking, number of visitors and ultimately your sales by optimising any image or PDF document on your website.
+Increase your website's SEO ranking, number of visitors, and ultimately your sales by optimising any image or PDF document on your website.
 ShortPixel is an easy to use, lightweight, install-and-forget-about-it <a href="https://shortpixel.com" target="_blank">image optimization</a> plugin that can compress all your past images and PDF documents with a single click.
 New images are automatically resized/rescaled and optimized on the fly, in the background.
-It's also compatible with any gallery, slider or ecommerce plugin.
+It's also compatible with any gallery, slider or eCommerce plugin.

 **Ready for a quick DEMO?
-Test our plugin <a href="https://wpsandbox.net/" target="_blank">here</a>.**
+Test our plugin <a href="https://demo.tastewp.com/shortpixel-image-optimiser" target="_blank">here</a> and <a href="https://wpsandbox.net/" target="_blank">here</a>.**
 Or you can create a staging copy of your site using <a href="https://wp-staging.com/" target="_blank">WP Staging</a> and test it there.

 Short Pixel uses minimal resources and works well with any shared, cloud, VPS or dedicated web hosting.
 It can optimize any image you have on your website even the images that aren't listed in Media Library like those in galleries like <a href="https://wordpress.org/plugins/nextgen-gallery/" target="_blank">NextGEN</a>, <a href="https://wordpress.org/plugins/modula-best-grid-gallery/" target="_blank">Modula</a> or added directly via FTP!

-Both lossy and lossless image compression are available for the most common image types (JPG, PNG, GIF, WebP and AVIF) plus PDF files.
+Both lossy and lossless image compression are available for the most common image types (JPG, PNG, GIF, WebP, and AVIF) plus PDF files.
-We also offer **glossy** JPEG compression which is a very high quality lossy optimization algorithm.
+We also offer **glossy** JPEG compression which is a very high-quality lossy optimization algorithm.
 Specially designed for photographers!
-Optimized images mean better user experience, better PageSpeed Insights or GTmetrix results, better Google PageRank and more visitors.
+Optimized images mean better user experience, better PageSpeed Insights or GTmetrix results, better Google PageRank, and more visitors.

 Make an instant <a href="https://shortpixel.com/image-compression-test" target="_blank">image compression test</a> of your site or <a href="https://shortpixel.com/online-image-compression" target="_blank">compress some images</a> to test our optimization algorithms.

+**<a href="https://shortpixel.com/spio-unlimited/" target="_blank">New Plan: ShortPixel Unlimited</a>**

+This is the perfect monthly plan for single website owners.
+It allows you to optimize an unlimited number of images with ShortPixel Image Optimizer on your website.
+Read more details on our <a href="https://shortpixel.com/knowledge-base/article/555-how-does-the-unlimited-plan-work" target="_blank">dedicated page</a>.

+**New!
+HEIC file support**
+With ShortPixel you can now add images in Apple format (HEIC) directly from your iPhone.
+They will be automatically converted to JPG and then optimized according to your settings.
+Easy! <a href="https://shortpixel.com/knowledge-base/article/566-heic-apple-images-support-in-shortpixel-image-optimizer" target="_blank">Read more</a>.

+**Smart Cropping**

+With this new feature, all thumbnails used on your website are not only optimized, but also regenerated to fully display the subject of the image.
+All thumbnails fully display the subject and look consistent as well.
+The new thumbnails look sharper (and can be slightly bigger) than the ones created by WordPress.
+Ideal for e-commerce and other websites where the images are paramount to selling the products or to support the content.
+See <a href="https://shortpixel.com/knowledge-base/article/182-what-is-smart-cropping" target="_blank">an example</a>.

 **Why is ShortPixel the best choice when it comes to image optimization or PDF compression?**

 * popular plugin with over 300,000 active installations - according to WordPress
 * compress JPG (and its variations JPEG, JPEG 2000, JPEG XR), PNG, GIF (still or animated) images and also PDF documents
-* option to convert any JPEG, PNG or GIF (even animated ones!) to **WebP** and **AVIF** for more Google love. <a href="https://blog.shortpixel.com/how-webp-images-can-speed-up-your-site/" target="_blank">How to enable WebP?</a>. <a href="https://blog.shortpixel.com/what-is-avif-and-why-is-it-good/" target="_blank">What is AVIF and why is it good?</a>.
+* option to convert any JPEG, PNG or GIF (even animated ones!) to **WebP** and **AVIF** for more Google love. <a href="https://shortpixel.com/blog/how-webp-images-can-speed-up-your-site/" target="_blank">How to enable WebP?</a>. <a href="https://shortpixel.com/blog/what-is-avif-and-why-is-it-good/" target="_blank">What is AVIF and why is it good?</a>.
+* **New!:** full <a href="https://shortpixel.com/knowledge-base/article/537-wp-cli-support-for-shortpixel-image-optimizer" target="_blank">WP-CLI support</a> for background processing, useful especially for websites with a very large Media Library
+* **New!:** Easily add <a href="https://shortpixel.com/knowledge-base/article/543-how-to-schedule-a-cron-event-to-run-shortpixel-image-optimizer" target="_blank">recurrent cron jobs</a> for background optimization.
+Useful if you have users uploading images via the front end of your website
+* **New!:** Smart Cropping.
+Generate subject-centered thumbnails using ShortPixel's AI engine
 * option to automatically convert PNG to JPG if that will result in smaller images.
 Ideal for large images in PNG format
 * option to include the next generation images (WebP and AVIF) into the front-end pages by using the `<picture>` tag instead of `<img>`, independent from generating them through the plugin
-* compatible with WP Retina 2x - all **retina images** are automatically compressed. <a href="https://blog.shortpixel.com/how-to-use-optimized-retina-images-on-your-wordpress-site-for-best-user-experience-on-apple-devices/" target="_blank">How to benefit from Retina displays?</a>
+* compatible with WP Retina 2x - all **retina images** are automatically compressed. <a href="https://shortpixel.com/blog/how-to-use-optimized-retina-images-on-your-wordpress-site-for-best-user-experience-on-apple-devices/" target="_blank">How to benefit from Retina displays?</a>
 * optimize thumbnails as well as featured images.
 You can also **select individual thumbnails to exclude** from optimization
+* advanced exclusion options that allow excluding images based on filename, path, size or complex regex exclusions
 * ability to optimize any image on your site including images in **NextGEN Gallery** and any other image galleries or sliders
 * option to scale images down, with 2 different options, which is very useful to automatically resize large images.
 This applies to the featured images and there is no need for additional plugins like Imsanity
 * CMYK to RGB conversion
 * skip already optimized images
 * **24h <a href="https://wordpress.org/support/plugin/shortpixel-image-optimiser/reviews/?filter=5" target="_blank">stellar support</a>** (24/7) directly from developers.
 * easily **test lossy/glossy/lossless** versions of the images with a single click in your Media Library
-* **great for photographers**: <a href="https://blog.shortpixel.com/how-much-smaller-can-be-images-without-exif-icc/" target="_blank">keep or remove EXIF</a> data from your images, compress photos with lossless option
+* **great for photographers**: <a href="https://shortpixel.com/blog/how-much-smaller-can-be-images-without-exif-icc/" target="_blank">keep or remove EXIF</a> data from your images, compress photos with lossless option
 * works well with both HTTPS and HTTP websites
+* fully compatible with any WordPress multisite install (either with sub-folders or sub-domains)
 * uses progressive JPEG for larger images in order to speed up the image display
 * you can run ShortPixel plugin on **multiple websites** or on a **multisite** with a **single API Key**
 * it is **safe to test** and use the plugin: all the original images are by default saved in a local backup that can be restored with a click, either one by one or in bulk
 * 'Bulk' optimize all the existing images in Media Library or in any gallery with one click
 * works great for **eCommerce websites using WooCommerce** or other plugins
 * works great with NextGEN gallery, Foo Gallery and any other galleries and sliders
+* fully compatible with the <a href="https://wordpress.org/plugins/amazon-s3-and-cloudfront/" target="_blank">WP Offload Media</a> plugin
 * compatible with WP Engine hosted websites and all the major hosting providers
 * compatible with WPML and WPML Media plugins
 * no file size limit